 What to do besides golf?
 Hamilton Island is one of the most popular tourist destinations in Australia, so you’ll find plenty of things to do – such as swimming, sunning and snorkeling – when you’re off the green.

-Host of the Australian PGA, RACV Royal Pines Golf Course in the middle of the Gold Coast is where winners play.
+The host of the Australian PGA, RACV Royal Pines Golf Course in the middle of the Gold Coast is where winners play.
 The championship golf course is perfectly positioned just a short distance from the white sandy beaches of Surfers Paradise and the lush beauty of the Gold Coast Hinterland.

-Where to stay: Stay at the award-winning RACV Royal Pines Resort for the ultimate champion holiday; it boasts an award winning spa and a fantastic kids pool area, so it offers fun for the whole family!
+Where to stay: Stay at the award-winning RACV Royal Pines Resort for the ultimate champion holiday; it boasts an award-winning spa and a fantastic kids pool area, so it offers fun for the whole family!

 Moonah Links, Victoria

 Enjoy the beauty of the Mornington Peninsula with a round of golf – and not at just any course, but on greens designed to host the Australian Open!
 The Moonah Links course is an easy drive from Melbourne, but you’ll feel like you’re a world away from the big city.
 The course has two championship courses offering scenic views of the coast and woodland.